When is the Conference League play-off draw? Date, time and how to watch as Crystal Palace learn opponents

 Clubs including Crystal Palace, Fiorentina and AZ Alkmaar will learn their play-off round opponents on Friday, 16 January

-The draw for the play-off round of the Uefa Conference League takes place on Friday, with clubs including Crystal Palace and Fiorentina learning their routes to the last 16 this afternoon.
+The draw for the play-off round of the Uefa Conference League takes place today, with clubs including Crystal Palace and Fiorentina learning their routes to the last 16 this afternoon.

 The ceremony sees the teams who finished between 9th and 24th in the league phase drawn out to face each other over two legs in a bid to reach the knockout phases proper.